-

 (3) No‑impact home‑based business. – A no‑impact home‑based business for which all of the following apply:

 a.
-The total number of on‑site employees and clients do not exceed the municipality's occupancy limit for the residential property.
+The total number of on‑site employees and clients do not exceed the city's occupancy limit for the residential property.

 b.
 The business activities are characterized by all of the following: